 Essentials reborn

 During the DMCA debacle, the Essentials project had been abandoned for Bukkit.
 There had been plans for Me4502 to continue the Essentials project for Sponge; however, due to other projects taking priority and the release of other command plugins for Sponge, this never happened.
-On the 15th of April 2015 however, drtshock started the EssentialsX project, a continuation of Essentials for Bukkit.
-EssentialsX quickly filled the void Essentials left and became almost as commonly used.
+On the 15th of April 2015 however, drtshock started the EssentialsX project as a continuation of Essentials for Bukkit.
+EssentialsX quickly filled the void Essentials left and became almost as widely used.

 SpongeVanilla

-In early 2015, the Granite project continued to grow and gained many followers from within Sponge staff.
-After many discussions between the Sponge team and the Granite team, it was decided to bring Granite into the Sponge ecosystem, and rebrand it SpongeVanilla.
+In early 2015 the Granite project continued to grow, and gained many fans from within the Sponge staff.
+After many discussions between the Sponge team and the Granite team, it was decided to bring Granite officially into the Sponge ecosystem and rebrand it SpongeVanilla.
 On the 21st of April 2015, Granite’s codebase had officially become SpongeVanilla.
 To make SpongeVanilla and SpongeForge more similar, they were set up to share a majority codebase under the name SpongeCommon.

 DragonProxy

 DragonProxy was an early attempt by DefinitelyEvil to allow players of Minecraft Bedrock Edition to connect to Minecraft Java Edition multiplayer servers.
 The project was officially started on the 11th of December 2015.
-While the project worked, numerous issues prevented it from being used on any serious server.
+While the project worked as a proof of concept, numerous issues prevented it from being used on any serious server.
+Due to this, the project was abandoned relatively quickly.

 Waterfall

-Due to some disagreements and issues surrounding the BungeeCord project, a fork was made by minecrafter on the 25th of January 2016.
-Waterfall aimed to improve stability and performance, improve compatibility with non-Spigot servers, and be more open to community contributions.
+Due to some disagreements and issues surrounding the BungeeCord project, a fork under the name Waterfall was made by minecrafter on the 25th of January 2016.
+Waterfall aimed to improve stability, performance, compatibility with non-Spigot servers, and be more open to community contributions.

 EULA Enforcement